Why Am I Heavier in the Morning Sometimes?

 Leading Obesity Expert at the University of Sydney and founder of Interval Weight Loss.

-You wake up, groggy but proud after a solid night’s sleep, step on the scale… and it’s higher than you expected.
-Cue panic.
-But here’s the deal: morning weight fluctuations are completely normal and rarely mean you’ve gained fat overnight.
-Your body is a dynamic, constantly changing system influenced by water balance, hormones, digestion, sleep, and even yesterday’s food choices.
 Understanding what’s behind morning weight spikes can help you stop stressing over the number and focus on long-term trends instead.
-Let’s break down why you might be heavier in the morning and how to manage it.
+Let’s break down why you might be heavier in the morning and how to keep it in perspective.

 Reasons Why You Are Heavier in the Morning